-Andrea is currently the Principal at Burchell Consulting LLC and a Clinical Associate Professor at University of Maryland School of Pharmacy.
+Andrea is currently the Principal at Burchell Consulting LLC.
 As a registered pharmacist, she has worked in various patient health care settings including inpatient, ambulatory, and managed care at Union Memorial Hospital and XLHealth, (an insurance company for the chronically ill based on Baltimore now merged with United Health Care).
 Within these venues, Andrea saw the effect of nutrition and obesity on chronic illness and its’ effect on the health and wellness of society and individuals struggling with disease.
 Specifically, while working at XLHealth, which focused on many of the chronic diseases impacted by nutrition and obesity, she saw the larger impact of poor nutrition on population health and health care costs to society, especially those who were economically disadvantaged.

 In determining how to focus her health care knowledge into helping others locally the thought of teaching young children in Baltimore about appropriate nutrition appealed to her.
 Partnering with a previous work colleague, Pam Hennawi and a new colleague, Renee Ziegler, the idea of the Sprouts program and the Charity Skills 4 Life was born.

 The amount of obesity and poor nutrition within the US has grown tremendously over the years and we need to create a cultural shift in our entire society about healthy eating to prevent obesity and the significant health care consequences and costs that result.
 We believe it can happen one child at a time.